Abstract independence relations in neostability theory: Symmetry

-One immediate consequence of the above result is a new characterisation of simplicity within $\NTP_2$ theories.
+Hence, $\{\phi(x,b_i) : i < \kappa\}$ is inconsistent, and thus, by indiscernibility, it is $k$-inconsistent for some $k < \omega$.
+Therefore, $\{\phi(x,b_i) : i < \omega\}$ is inconsistent, which means that $\phi(x,b)$ $\ind^{\text{K}^{\ind}}$-Conant-divides over $M$. \end{proof} \begin{remark} The condition of compatibility between $\ind$ and $\ind$-Kim-independence is a technical assumption that is easy to prove in most concrete cases.
+For example, one can easily see from \thref{find-stronger-than-relative-kim} that it suffices to have compatibility between $\ind$ and $\find$.
+In particular, $\uind$, $\iind$, $\find$ and $\aind$ all satisfy this condition. \end{remark} \begin{example}\thlabel{find-symmetry-simple} By Kim's Lemma for simple theories \cite[Proposition 2.1]{kim1998forking}, if $T$ is simple, then $\find$ satisfies GUWP w.r.t. $\aind$ and $\find = \aind$-Kim-independence.
+Since $\find$ always satisfies left transitivity (\thref{ind-relations}), the above result recovers symmetry of $\find$ \cite[Theorem 2.5]{kim1998forking}. \end{example} One immediate consequence of the above result is a new characterisation of simplicity within $\NTP_2$ theories.
 This result is the analogue of \cite[Proposition 8.7]{kaplan2020kim}, which similarly characterises simplicity within $\NSOP_1$ theories. \begin{corollary} An $\NTP_2$ theory is simple iff $\istind$-Kim-independence satisfies GUWP w.r.t. $\istind$. \end{corollary} \begin{proof} By \thref{examples-of-uwp,find-stronger-than-relative-kim,ind-kim-implies-universal-ind-kim}, if $T$ is $\NTP_2$, then $\find = \istind$-Kim-independence and so it satisfies left transitivity.
 Thus, if $\istind$-Kim-independence satisfies GUWP w.r.t. $\istind$, then by \thref{symmetry-characterisation} $\find$ is symmetric, and thus $T$ is simple.
-Conversely, if $T$ is simple, then $\find = \istind$-Kim-independence is symmetric, and therefore by \thref{symmetry-characterisation} $\istind$-Kim-independence satisfies GUWP w.r.t. $\istind$. \end{proof}